kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_3.md

     some code
   });
 ```
-The first 3 instructions are common to both test cases.
+The first 3 instructions in the code block are repeated in both test cases.
 They use asynchronous programming to interact with the blockchain.
 Together, they hide a lot of complex code that had to be learned in early days in 2016.
 They deploy the smart contract `Storage` on the blockchain, retrieve its JavaScript interface in the variable `storage`, ready to be used in the test assertions.

 The `async` qualifier of the function instructs JavaScript to prepare to handle some asynchronous calls in the following code block.
 Inside the code block we indeed see two function calls of type `await`.
 ``` javascript